Temple Harakhte

 This groundbreaking work is a detailed course in the cosmology, religious iconography, and esoteric philosophy of ancient Egypt – allowing the reader to intimately understand the pharaonic wisdom.

-It is the first work to examine the cosmic resonance, esoteric architecture, and theurgy of this civilization in the manner that these arts were truly employed.
+It is the first work to examine the knowledge of cosmic resonance, esoteric architecture, and theurgy in the manner that these arts were truly employed.
 You will learn the Egyptian view of nature and spirit, their origins and meaning.

-Here, the mandates of the Solar, Lunar, and Stellar temple traditions are also disclosed, traditions that practiced a repertoire of sacred astronomy that was the foundation of Egypt's esoteric tradition.
+Here, the mandates of the Solar, Lunar, and Stellar temple traditions are also disclosed, traditions that taught and practiced an integrated system of ritual power that was the foundation of Egypt's esoteric tradition.
 Chapters include:

 The Spiritual Practice Restored